Please find below:

 - For how long do we keep your information

 It is important that you read this Policy together with any other privacy notice or fair processing notices that we may provide on the Website at or around the time that we collect or process personal data about you (for example, fair processing notices that we may display to you at the time that you sign up to receive e-mail updates from us) so that you are fully aware of how and why we are using that data.

 This Policy supplements other notices including our Website Terms and Conditions and our Cookies Policy and is not intended to override or replace them.

-By visiting or otherwise using our Website, you are agreeing to the practices set out in this Policy.
-If, for any reason, you do not agree to the terms of this Policy, please stop using this Website.
+By visiting or otherwise using our Websites, you are agreeing to the practices set out in this Policy.
+If, for any reason, you do not agree to the terms of this Policy, please stop using the Websites.

-Please note that our Website is not directed at children under the age of 13 (each “Child” together “Children“) and we do not knowingly collect personal information about Children.
+Please note that our Websites are not directed at children under the age of 13 (each “Child” together “Children“) and we do not knowingly collect personal information about Children.
 If you believe we have collected personal information about your Child, you may contact us at email@example.com and request that we cease processing information about your Child.

 - 2. What is Personal Data and what do we collect?

 Where this Policy refers to ‘personal data’ it is referring to data about you from which you could be identified – such as your name, your date of birth, your contact details and even your IP address.

 By law all organisations in the UK are obliged to process your personal data in certain ways and to ensure that you are given an appropriate amount of information about how they use it.
 You also have various rights to seek information from those organisations about how they are using your data, and to prevent them from processing it unlawfully.
 For more information about these rights, please see the ‘Your Rights’ section of this Policy.